chobbledotcom/house-of-desserts/README.md

 - **Waffles**: Fresh waffles with various toppings and drizzles
 - **Crepes**: Thin crepes with sweet fillings and toppings
-- **Sundaes**: Ice cream sundaes with your favorite treats
+- **Sundaes**: Ice cream sundaes with your favourite treats
 - **Dubai Desserts**: Special Middle Eastern inspired desserts
 - **Create Your Own Cheesecake**: Customizable cheesecakes
 - **Churros**: Fresh churros with various dips and toppings
-- **Milkshakes**: Thick milkshakes in various flavors
+- **Milkshakes**: Thick milkshakes in various flavours
 - **Mini Dutch Pancakes**: Small fluffy pancakes with toppings
 - **Doughnuts**: Fresh doughnuts with various glazes and toppings

-All desserts can be customized with popular brands and flavors including Ferrero Rocher, Oreo, Biscoff, Bueno, and Reeses.
+All desserts can be customised with popular brands and flavours including Ferrero Rocher, Oreo, Biscoff, Bueno, and Reeses.

 ### Social Media